prepor/edn-parser-js/README.md

 ## Rationaly

-There are number of existing EDN parser for JS/TS.
-But I'm not aware of one that supports all EDN features that moder Clojure could emit/parse.
-First of all it's [namespaced maps](https://clojure.org/reference/reader#_maps) introduced in Clojure 1.9
+There are a number of existing EDN parsers for JS/TS.
+But I'm not aware of one that supports all EDN features that modern Clojure could emit/parse.
+First of all, it's [namespaced maps](https://clojure.org/reference/reader#_maps) introduced in Clojure 1.9

 This parser is trying to support everything that Clojure could emit and parse using `clojure.edn`, even if it's not in [EDN "spec"](https://github.com/edn-format/edn).
 It includes namespaced maps, `|` in symbols/keywords, metadata parsing.